 Mince Pie Christmas Bundt Cake

 It’s beginning to taste a lot like Christmas with my Mince Pie Christmas Bundt Cake.
-Filled with mince pie filling and spices it’s great Christmas bake.
+Filled with mince pie filling and classic winter spices it’s great Christmas bake.
+It’s also an easy cake for a Christmas party and looks lovely on the Christmas table.

 My latest bake, the Mince Pie Christmas Bundt Cake is a king of Christmas desserts and treats if I say so myself.
 It’s full of Christmas flavours and addition to mince pies inside is a hidden secret this cake holds.